 - You cannot tell your doctor or family what kind of care you want for any other reason

-- If you want someone else to decide about your health care if you can’t.
+- If you want someone else to decide about your health care if you are not able

 Having an advance directive means your loved ones or your doctor can make medical choices for you based on your wishes.
-There are three types of advance directives in Washington State.
+There are two types of advance directives in Washington State.